mauurao/mauurao.github.io/about.md

 Currently, acting as Business Intelligence Analyst.

+In my free time, I enjoy reading, programming, playing on my Xbox 😜 🤓 and sleep (I badly need.. ahah).

 &ensp;
 &ensp;
 &ensp;

-This site has the purpose of showing a little bit of how I have fun and get involved with my profession.
+**This site has the purpose of showing a little bit of how I have fun and get involved with my profession.**

-Thank you!
+**Thank you!**

 <h1 id="posts-label"></h1>